 Orifice Flow Meter

-- The volume flow rate liquid or gas is determined using the orifice flow meter
+- The volume flow rate of liquid or gas is determined using the orifice flow meter

 - This device creates a pressure drop across the orifice plate which varies with the flow rate